How to Own Your Dream Property in Cyprus

 In order to protect the rights of the citizens of the Republic, the rights of non-Cypriots to own immovable property in Cyprus were strictly limited.
 However, after Cyprus became an EU member the citizens of all EU countries are treated equally to the Cypriots regarding all matters concerning immovable property, its sale or lease etc.

 For non-EU citizens, the process of owning immovable property in Cyprus is a bit lengthier.
 If a non-EU citizen wants to purchase an immovable property; or lease an immovable property for more than 33 years; or purchase shares in a Cypriot company which owns any immovable property in Cyprus, then they have to get the approval of the Council of Ministers for the same.
-This is a simple procedure and only a formality most times, but it can also be circumvented by buying the property through a limited company in which case there is no need to apply for the permission from the Council.
+This is a simple procedure and only a formality most of the times, but it can also be circumvented by buying the property through a limited company in which case there is no need to apply for the permission from the Council.

 Some of the laws dealing with immovable property in Cyprus are–

 - The Immovable Property (Tenure, Registration, and Valuation) Law, Cap.
 224 of 1946 is the main piece of legislation governing all aspects of dealings in immovable properties.
-It also makes the registration of such properties mandatory if the owner has to have rights in the property.
+It also makes the registration of such properties mandatory if the owner must have rights in the property.
 Cap.
 224 lays down the laws regarding registration, sale, lease holding, tenure etc.

 - The Sale of Immovable Property (Specific Performance) Law of 2011 makes legislation to further protect and facilitate the purchaser of the property making it easier for them to sell their property to another buyer without having to complete cumbersome procedure with the original seller of the property.